davidmalcolm/texi2rst/output/_build/html/_sources/introduction-to-gcov-tool.txt

   * summary checksum difference: Summary checksum uses a CRC32 operation.
 The value depends on the link list order of gcov-info objects.
 This order is different in gcov-tool from that in the online merge.
-Its expected to have different summary checksums.
+It's expected to have different summary checksums.
 It does not really matter as the compiler does not use this checksum anywhere.

   * value profile counter values difference: Some counter values for value profile are runtime dependent, like heap addresses.
-Its normal to see some difference in these kind of counters.
+It's normal to see some difference in these kind of counters.

 .. man end